matteozullo/PMAP4061/index.md

 ## Policies

 ### Late Policy
-Late submissions are **wholeheartedly discouraged** but no late policy applies.
+Late work is not in the spirit of the class and is **wholeheartedly discouraged** but no late policy applies.
 Students who fail to meet deadlines must follow-up on their late submissions with an e-mail note providing a justification for the delay.

 ### Issues
-Broader issues which affect the student performance throughout the semester – including and not limited to disability, childcare, and mental health – must be notified to the instructor **at the beginning of the semester**.
+Broader issues which affect student performance throughout the semester – including and not limited to disability, childcare, and mental health – must be notified to the instructor **at the beginning of the semester**.
 Late notifications of longstanding issues might not be a reason to waive any class requirements.

 ### Attendance
 Class attendance is **required**.
 Students who experience personal or work-related issues might occasionally skip class meetings.
 When that happens, students are reponsible for sending out an e-mail note to the instructor and encouraged to attend office hours to make up for the material.